 Lyme disease has arrived in our area and it is important to keep your pets protected against ticks, even if they aren't in the woods.
 Ticks can be in long grass and are active except when temperatures are below freezing, in which they just go dormant and become active as soon as temps rise again.
+Most ticks are blind, which means they seek their prey through heat sources, which is why you are more likely to find ticks attached during colder days because our body heat stands out in the colder weather.

 Lyme Disease vs. borerelia burgdorferi Infection in Dogs: